December 21, 2008

 Loss of middle-income jobs creates urban map with swathes of poverty and pockets of wealth

-Toronto Star, Nov 20, 2008
+By David Hulchanski, op-ed in Toronto Star, Nov 20, 2008

-"We heard as well about parents whose struggle to hold down two or three jobs leaves them with no time or energy to parent, of youth being humiliated by the obviousness of their poverty, of the impact of precarious and substandard housing on their ability to study and learn and engage with friends, and about the numerous other daily stresses of living on the margins of a prosperous society." –Review of the Roots of Youth Violence, Vol. 1, p.
+"We heard as well about parents whose struggle to hold down two or three jobs leaves them with no time or energy to parent, of youth being humiliated by the obviousness of their poverty, of the impact of precarious and substandard housing on their ability to study and learn and engage with friends, and about the numerous other daily stresses of living on the margins of a prosperous society." – Review of the Roots of Youth Violence, Vol. 1, p.
 31.

 We learned last week that among the roots of youth violence is the lack of good jobs – jobs that support a family, jobs that support an average lifestyle, jobs that support good quality housing.
 Though we already knew this, as a society we need to stop moving in the opposite direction.

 It wasn't too long ago that our language did not include terms like "good jobs," "bad jobs" or "the working poor."
-How could you work and be poor?
+How could you

-November 10, 2008
+10 November 2008

 Toronto’s Persistent Neighbourhood Polarization Trend: One-third of neighbourhoods on a 25-year income spiral, 9% going up, 25% going down